Business Broker, Business Transfer Agent, M&A boutique or Corporate Finance practice?

 When looking for a business intermediary to work with in selling your business, it is important to pick the right level of intermediary to work with.
 If you own a small café or retail business, it is best to use a business transfer agent (but try to avoid paying high upfront fees or cancellation clauses).
 If you own an established engineering or B2B service sector company, choose an experienced business broker who is preferably focused on your industry sector.
 There is normally a nominal engagement/commitment fee, but you are paying for the preparation, research and advice required to achieve a successful sale at optimum value.

 Hornblower Business Brokers are as the name suggests business brokers.
 We specialise in business sales and acquisitions for the industrial, engineering and professional B2B service sectors.
-Typical deal values are £250k to £10m.
-With offices in London and Nottingham we operate both across the UK and internationally.
-Through our hands-on approach with fewer clients and sector focus we achieve a 70% success rate of sales within 12 months of instruction.
+Typical deal values are £500k to £15m.
+With offices in London, Nottingham, Bristol and Dublin we operate both across the UK, Ireland and internationally.
+Through our hands-on approach with fewer clients and sector focus we achieve a 70-80% success rate of sales within 12 months of instruction.

 I hope this article has been useful.
 Any comments from readers would be most welcome!